kennethwsmith/faker_vehicle/README.rst

 faker_vehicle is a provider for the `Faker`_ Python package.

-It provides vehicle related fake data for testing purposes:
+It provides vehicle and machinery related fake data for testing purposes:

     * Vehicle Make
     * Vehicle Model